Agoric/documentation/main/glossary/README.md

 ## dIBC

 Dynamic version of the [Inter-Blockchain Communication](#ibc) protocol.
-See [here](https://github.com/Agoric/agoric-sdk/blob/HEAD/packages/SwingSet/docs/networking.md) for more details.
+For more details, see the [agoric-sdk `network` package](https://github.com/Agoric/agoric-sdk/tree/master/packages/network).

 ## E()